qtumproject/documents/en/Technical-White-Paper-for-QtumX/README.md

 ![image](3.png)

 In this way, if one node fails to mine a block, the next miner will take place after *timeout* later.
 Here is an example.
 Node B is down when producing the block at height *h2+1*.
-Then node C, which is next to B in *next_block_miner_list*, will broadcast its block *period+timeout* after *parent_block_time*.
+Then node C, which is next to B in *next_block_miner_list*, will broadcast its block *interval+timeout* after *parent_block_time*.

 ![image](4.png)